Community-Based Learning Courses

 Project SHINE began at Temple University in Philadelphia in 1997, and now operates at 17 colleges and universities in 15 urban centers across the nation.
 In Minnesota, Project SHINE is a joint effort of Metropolitan State University and Minneapolis Community and Technical College.
 Locally, approximately 20 courses and 150 students are involved with Project SHINE each year.

 The Institute for Community Engagement and Scholarship fosters community-based scholarship in multiple ways.
 As funding is available, the ICES and the American Democracy Project provide grants to encourage and support academic inquiry that substantially involves the community.
 This involvement can take a variety of forms--from full partnership in all stages of a participatory research project, to cooperation in a community-based projectís design or funding, to coinvestigation in implementation, to being the beneficiary of findings or products.

-Each year, the CCBL sponsors a campus wide forum designed to give students and faculty members a chance to share examples of engaged scholarship with the university community and their community partners.
-This is an excellent showcase of the quality community-based research and scholarly collaboration happening in all corners of the university.
+Each year, the ICES sponsors campus wide forums designed to give students and faculty members a chance to share examples of engaged scholarship with the university community and their community partners.
+These events provide an excellent showcase of the quality community-based research and scholarly collaboration happening in all corners of the university.

 Presidentís Circle of Engagement